 Exceptional cases: health-related conduct incompatible with continued registrationBack to top

-In exceptional cases, there may be alleged incidents which are so serious that there would be a real risk to the public’s trust in nurses and midwives if there was not an immediate striking-off order.
+In exceptional cases, there may be alleged incidents which are so serious that there would be a real risk to the public’s trust in nurses, midwives or nursing associates if there was not an immediate striking-off order.

-In these cases, the allegation should be about misconduct (or a conviction, if the nurse or midwife was convicted after the incident), even if the incidents would not have happened had the nurse or midwife not had a particular health condition.
+In these cases, the allegation should be about misconduct (or a conviction, if the nurse, midwife or nursing associate was convicted after the incident), even if the incidents would not have happened had the nurse, midwife or nursing associate not had a particular health condition.

 This is because in this small category of very serious cases, the immediate removal from the register can only happen if the case is based on misconduct or conviction.

-This very unusual situation only arises in the most serious cases where the nurse or midwife could not be allowed to continue practising, for example, in cases where a nurse of midwife has deliberately harmed a patient because of a health condition they had.
+This very unusual situation only arises in the most serious cases where the nurse, midwife or nursing associate could not be allowed to continue practising, for example, in cases where a nurse of midwife has deliberately harmed a patient because of a health condition they had.

 PrivacyBack to top

-We respect the privacy of nurses and midwives and will not publish details of health conditions on our website.
+We respect the privacy of nurses, midwives or nursing associates and will not publish details of health conditions on our website.
 This information would be provided in a private schedule that would not be published.

-A nurse or midwife should co-operate with the NMC if they are under investigation.
+A nurse, midwife or nursing associate should co-operate with the NMC if they are under investigation.

-If a nurse or midwife has not co-operated with our investigation into their physical or mental health, we can consider adding this failure to co-operate to the allegations we consider.
+If a nurse, midwife or nursing associate has not co-operated with our investigation into their physical or mental health, we can consider adding this failure to co-operate to the allegations we consider.

-This may be taken into account by the Fitness to Practise Committee when it determines whether or not the nurse or midwife’s fitness to practise is impaired by reason of their physical or mental health.1
+This may be taken into account by the Fitness to Practise Committee when it determines whether or not the nurse, midwife or nursing associate’s fitness to practise is impaired by reason of their physical or mental health.1

 1 Rule 31(5)(b).